auraecosystem/Aura_Full_Projectxlsl/paper-pages.md

 <img class="hidden dark:block" width="300" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/papers-discussions-dark.png"/>
 </div>

-## Linking a Paper to a model, dataset or Space
+:Linking a Paper to a model, dataset or Space

-If the repository card (`README.md`) includes a link to a Paper page (either on HF or an Arxiv abstract/PDF), the Hugging Face Hub will extract the arXiv ID and include it in the repository's tags.
+If the repository card (`README.rst`) includes a link to a Paper page (either on HF or an Arxiv abstract/PDF), the Hugging Face Hub will extract the arXiv ID and include it in the repository's tags.
 Clicking on the arxiv tag will let you:

 * Visit the Paper page.
 * Filter for other models or datasets on the Hub that cite the same paper.